MaroofAbdullah/PDF-Chatbot-using-LangChain/README.md

-# Chat_with_PDF_LangChain
+# Chat with PDF LangChain

 Given a PDF file,
-you ask and retrieve and info from the model
+you ask and retrieve info from the PDF using a LLM model

-made with LangChain, Streamlit
+made with Python, LangChain, Streamlit, Google Palm model